MarieRoald/matcouply/docs/optimization.rst

 There is one property of ADMM that is important to be aware of when fitting models with AO-ADMM:
 The *feasibility gap*.
-If the feasibility gap is high (what a high value depends on the application, but any value above 0.0001 is suspicious and any value above 0.01 is likely high), then the constraints and regularisation we impose may not be satisfied.
+If the feasibility gap is high (what a high value depends on the application, but any value above 0.0001 is suspicious and any value above 0.01 is likely high), then the constraints and regularization we impose may not be satisfied.
 To explain why, we briefly describe ADMM (for a thorough introduction, see :cite:p:`boyd2011distributed`, and for an introduction specifically for coupled matrix factorization, see :cite:p:`roald2021admm`).